 For example, industries such as hospitality have a higher need in the summertime, and their hiring may be up to 2 times higher than their winter lows.
 It’s not just seasonal changes that affect recruitment; factors such as graduation dates and company budgets also impact the process.

-Here are some hiring patterns that you should know about that will help you develop your recruiting strategy in 2022.
+Here are some hiring patterns that you should know about that will help you develop your recruiting strategy.

 Holiday Season Recruiting Trends